Sam-Sims/kractor/README.md

 ## Current features:

-- Extract all reads from a `fastq.gz` file based on a taxonomic id
+- Extract all reads from a `fastq` file based on a taxonomic id
+- Extract parents or the children of the specified taxon id
+- Supports both uncompressed or `gzip` inputs.
 - Multithreaded
 - ~ 720% speed up over KrakenTools